So I started working in a camera shop again, teaching classes and generally getting back into the groove.

 My reference lenses at the start of this test performed as expected.

 The 45mm f1.8 Olympus is exceptional.
 It was the best at the edges, although only by a small margin to some of the other lenses at their best apertures and the 17mm performed above expectations on comparison.
 Those that were better in the corner of the frame than the 17 were clearly better (15mm, 12-100).
 I would put it’s corner performance in the middle of the pack and the centre circle was wide and forgiving, but the frame centre often beat the best lenses here (snappier micro contrast?).

-The missing lens is the Oly 12-40 Pro, that I rate highly enough after using it for a while, but has the same issues as the 12-35 Panasonic (short range) with added weight and filter thread needs.
+The missing lens is the 12-40 Pro, a lens I grudgingly rate highly after using it for a while, but it has the same issues as the 12-35 Panasonic (short range) with added weight and filter thread needs.
 Owning this basically felt like owning a big and heavy 12-18, with the prime 25/45’s as good or better.

 I will probably be getting (the tested) 12-100.
 It came through in the top two in every area.
 No mean feat considering the range.
 If I can noticeably better it’s performance at the focal lengths it offers, the lenses required would I feel, need to be the far less useful and no less expensive primes or paired f2.8 zooms and some of these I already have or have had and sold.